cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 requires domain separation to guarantee independent outputs.)

-Domain separation is enforced with a domain separation tag (DST), which is a byte string constructed using the following requirements:
+Domain separation is enforced with a domain separation tag (DST), which is a byte string constructed according to the following requirements:

 1. Tags MUST be supplied as the DST parameter to hash\_to\_field, as described in {{hashtofield}}.